dalbabur/Asymmetirc-Paricles-NN/README.md

  - by hand: in PCC look at each frame and save as .tif if contains a particle.
 Pros: accurate.
 Cons: time consuming, mindless.
  - using *code\cine_utils\spitObj.m*: hijacked code from Chris that will correlate each frame to a background (frame with no particles) and save those frames with lower correlation than a set threshold.
 Pros: automatic.
 Cons: empirical (threshold), takes long time to run, inaccurate.
  - exploiting Annie's work: there are .mat files for every movie that contain information about her analysis.
-There is a variable that contains all frame numbers with particles: it's only a matter of extracting those frame numbers are reading them.
+There is a variable that contains all frame numbers with particles: it's only a matter of extracting those frame numbers and reading them.
 Pros: much faster.
 Cons: unsure of Annie's accuracy, not yet implemented.
 [More on this later.](#last-thoughts-current-state-and-future-direction)

 This raw data needs to be transformed into the correct input for each neural network, a transformation that will be addressed in the corresponding NN section.

 ### Image segmentation
-Everything pertaining to image segmentation should be in [*code\UNET*](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/UNET) (data folder, weights folder, and several scripts)
+Everything pertaining to image segmentation should be in [*code\UNET*](https://github.com/ijungsj/Asymmetric-Particles/tree/master/code/UNET) (data folder, weights folder, and several scripts).

 ***The Data***:
 Since the raw data is not suited to trained a neural networks (it's not labeled), there are some options: